mahmoudparsian/big-data-mapreduce-course/slides/mapreduce/combiners/Word_Count_in_MapReduce.md

 and generating big data sets with a parallel, distributed algorithm on a cluster.

-## Mapreduce with Mappers and Reducers
+## MapReduce with Mappers and Reducers
 ![](./mapreduce_framework.jpg)

-## Mapreduce with Mappers, Combiners, and Reducers
+## MapReduce with Mappers, Combiners, and Reducers

 ![](./map-reduce-combine-image.png)